You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 “When I started working with Andrea, I had lost my confidence, my sense of purpose and felt disillusioned with my role.
 Now I’m mostly back to full strength, happier and more fulfilled.
 I really don’t think I would still be doing the job if she hadn’t come along when she did.”
 Headteacher, UK

-You’re up late scrolling job sites, not looking for what excites you, but for what looks good.
-The title that sounds impressive.
-The LinkedIn profile that says you’ve got it together.
-Even when you don’t feel it.
+You’re up late scrolling job sites.
+Not looking for what excites you, but looking for what looks good.
+A title that sounds impressive.
+A LinkedIn profile that says you’ve got it together.

 You’re following the script.
 Graduate.
 Get a job.
 Get married.
 Buy a house.
 Have kids.
 Keep up.
 Keep smiling.
 Post the highlight reel.
 Because God forbid anyone finds out.

-No matter what, something in you is saying, “I can’t keep living like this.”
+And at some point, something in you says, “I can’t keep living like this.”

 Picture a Russian doll.
 That’s you.

-You’ve hidden behind your job title and role so long, you don’t know who you are without it.
-You’ve got so good at reading the room, you’ve forgotten what you actually want.
-You say “I’m fine” so automatically, you almost believe it yourself.
+You’ve been hiding behind your role for so long, you wouldn’t know who you are without it.
+You say “I’m fine” so often, you almost believe it yourself.

 You come to me when you're DONE.